 - 1. Start by using your own expert knowledge of the status of the restoration area.
-Note that this is a qualitative assessment. - 2.
+Note that this is a qualitative assessment.
+It is preferable to assess the risk with the colour code (green, orange, red).
+If you know there is a risk but do not know to which extent, use the black colour. - 2.
 If necessary, turn to local populations or forest/landscape/water resources experts at hand to gather information on the current status of ecosystem processes. - 3.
 If you still wish for more help with the assessment, please turn to the W-FLR Help Desk which can guide you.